homerjam/ace-cms/README.md

     DB_URL=https://username:password@username.cloudant.com

-ACE is multi-site so you'll need to create an authorisation database to map users to their accounts upon sign in, we'll refer to this as the `auth` database.
-Create one and push the `auth` design docs from `studiothomas/ace-api` to it.
-Then add the `auth` db name to the config:

-    AUTH_DB_NAME=auth

 #### Session

 ACE uses redis to persist session data.
 [Redis Labs](https://redislabs.com/pricing) have a free tier you can use for testing/development.